SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/errors/_index.en.md

 linkTitle: "Errors"
 weight: 2
 description: >
-  How to get deal with various problems in your Selenium code.
+  How to solve various problems in your Selenium code.
 aliases: [
 "/exceptions/",
 "/exceptions/invalid_selector_exception.html",